Stacking MOTS-c & Tesamorelin with Retatrutide

 NAD+ Completes Combustion

-Once mitochondria are programmed to prefer fat, they need cofactor capacity to complete beta-oxidation.
+Once the machinery is set up to oxidize fat, it needs cofactor capacity to complete beta-oxidation.
 NAD+ is the electron carrier that fat oxidation spends every cycle.⁵ Without enough NAD+ availability or recycling capacity, the chain can bottleneck: fat is mobilized, transported, and queued for burning, but the user feels underpowered.

 The subjective experience is fatigue, brain fog, and the sense of being "wired but underpowered."